nais/doc/docs/persistence/README.md

 ## Responsibilities

-The team is reponsible for any data that is stored in the various storage options that are available through the platform.
+The team is responsible for any data that is stored in the various storage options that are available through the platform.
 You can read more in the [Data Responsibilities](./responsibilities.md) section.